 In 2011-2012 she was a scholarship holder funded by the Society of the Friends of the MH Stuttgart and in 2012-2013 of the Deutschland Stipendium funded by the Sparda Bank.

 2016 RMN Calssical Calls for Scores for II a crow (solo violin).
 In 2013 she was a prize winner at the Acht Brücken festival in Cologne for string quartet and electronics.
 In 2012 she was awarded the Honorary Mention from the Prix Ton Bruynèl for to a crow for flute and tape, and the 3rd prize of the Crossover Composition Award for violin duet.

 2018 lecturer at the very first International Congress for Wind Band Music in Neu-Ulm.

 She currently conducts the Musikverein Bad Cannstatt, Posaunenchor Kornwestheim, Posaunenchor Schorndorf and Junges Blech.
 In May 2017 she will conducted the Kreisverbandsorchester Stuttgart-Filder with a premiere of her latest piece Caipora for wind band.

 Her music is often influenced by nature; recent pieces include crow sounds manipulated electronically and transcribed for violin; the sounds of crickets, cicadas and grasshoppers combined in an orchestral work; the sea, and VLF earth sounds.
-Other sonic influences come from the overtone and undertone rows, folk music from various cultures, church bells, muezzins, speech and language.
+Other sonic influences come from the overtone and undertone rows, folk music from various cultures, church bells, muezzins, power tools, speech and language.